ankitbioinfo/NiCo_Documentation/docs/tutorial1.rst

-G: Visualization of top genes across cell type and factors as dotplot
+H: Visualization of top genes across cell type and factors as dotplot
 ---------------------------------------------------------------------

 Show the top 20 positively and negatively correlated genes (top_NOG=20)